hfogelberg/go-api-starter/README.md

 ## Setup
 ### 1. Install Go packages
 ````
-$ go get github.com/gorilla/mux
-$ go get github.com/gorilla/handlers
+$ go get github.com/julienschmidt/httprouter
 $ go get github.com/dgrijalva/jwt-go
 $ go golang.org/x/crypto/bcrypt
 $ go gopkg.in/mgo.v2
 $ go gopkg.in/mgo.v2/bson
 ````
 ### 2. Configuration
-Settings for Db server, database and jwt encryption secret are in config.go.
+Settings for Db server, database and jwt encryption secret are in settings.go.
 Add this file to .gitingore when using production settings.
 DO NOT save production keys in Github.

 ### 3. Start server
 ````